wp-plugins/featured-content/readme.txt

 === Featured Content ===
 Contributors: grandslambert
 Donate link: http://plugins.grandslambert.com/featured-content-donate
-Tags: content, sidebar, widget, featured image, modal window Requires at least: 3.0
+Tags: content, sidebar, widget, featured image, modal window, shortcode Requires at least: 3.0
-Tested up to: 3.0.3
+Tested up to: 3.1
 Stable tag: trunk

 Creates an area to manage "featured content" that can be displayed throughout the web site, in widgets, and with theme functions.